wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/setting-robot-preferences-from-smartdashboard.rst

 ----------------------------------------

 .. image:: images/setting-robot-preferences-from-smartdashboard/preferences-widget.png
+  :alt: To add preferences to the display choose View->Add...->Robot Preferences.

 In the SmartDashboard, the Preferences display can be added to the display revealing the contents of the preferences file stored in the roboRIO flash memory.